galattias/I2CS_Ex1/README.md

   208743690

 #   Introduction
-The goal of this exercise is to implement a set of static methods on polynomial functions represented by 1D arrays of doubles, and to test them using JUnit.:contentReference[oaicite:1]{index=1}
+The goal of this exercise is to implement a set of static methods on polynomial functions represented by 1D arrays of doubles.

 ## Files in the Repository